How to Choose the Right Newborn Photographer for Your Family

 A sample photo from a newborn photo session with parents

-A naturally posed family shot from my studio Newborn Deluxe Session.
+A naturally posed family shot from a Newborn Deluxe Session in my studio.

-5. Make Sure You Fully Understand the Photographer’s Editing Style and Policy
+5. Make Sure You Understand the Photographer’s Editing Style and Policy

 How I do it: